shiqing881215/AngularHero/README.md

 This serves as am amgular reference project for my personal use in the future.  <br/>
 Focus on the src/app folder where the most work is done.

-To run this, cd into my-app directory and run "ng serve --open"
+To run this, clone the porjec and at this root folder run "ng serve --open"

 # MyApp